intermine/im-docs/docs/embedding/list-widgets/enrichment-widgets.md

+---
-# List enrichment widgets statistics
+title: List enrichment widgets statistics
+---

 Enrichment widgets are located on the list analysis page.
 There are a number of different types of enrichment widgets, but all list a term, a count and an associated p-value.
 The term can be something like a publication name or a GO term.
 The count is the number of times that term appears for objects in your list.
 The p-value is the probability that result occurs by chance, thus a lower p-value indicates greater enrichment.